NigelBreslaw/guardian-ghost/mono/docs/starlight/src/content/docs/guides/infrastructure.md

 ### Code Quality

 Locally and in CI [Biome](https://biomejs.dev/) is used to enforce standard code formatting.
 Biome is also used in place of eslint to lint the code.
-Finally all pushes and PR's are scanned with [Sonarqube](https://www.sonarsource.com/products/sonarqube/).